 *I have a DNA connection with a descendant of Martha

-It seems the family moved down to Macclesfield from Oldham (20 miles) sometime between 1788 when James was born there, and the birth of his sister Sarah in 1793 at Macclesfield, Cheshire.
+It seems Joseph and Sarah and family moved down to Macclesfield, England from Oldham (20 miles) sometime between 1788 when James was born there, and the birth of his sister Sarah in 1793 at Macclesfield, Cheshire.
 Macclesfield is now in the county of Cheshire.

 In the early years it seems Joseph was working as a tailor like his father, and then later as a hatter.

 Some other evidence I’ve found for Joseph and his family –

 - 1780 Baptism Register for his son John – Joseph, tailor of Bentbrow

 - 1786 Baptism Register for his son John – Joseph, hatter of Primrose Bank, Oldham.

 - 1792, 93, 94, 97, 99, 1800, 1801, 1804, 1806, 1811, 1815, 1817, 1818, 1819, 1820, 1824, 1825, 1826, 1827, – Land Tax Assessment, Waters Green, Macclesfield

 - 1798 Land Tax Redemption for his house and workshop, Waters Green, Macclesfield